JetBrains/phpstorm-workshop/README.md

 * The project can be opened as-is in PhpStorm.
 No settings are included in the project yet, because these are configured when following exercises.
 * All numbered folders contain exercises that you can work on.
 Simply open the numbered files one by one and follow the comments in the file.
 Most exercises are self-contained, others build on previous exercises.
-* The PhpStorm Workshop.pptx / PhpStorm Workshop.pdf is a slide deck which summarizes many of the items covered in exercises.
+* The PhpStormWorkshop.pptx / PhpStormWorkshop.pdf is a slide deck which summarizes many of the items covered in exercises.
-* The PhpStorm Reference Card.pdf is the PhpStorm keymap.
+* The PhpStormReferenceCard.pdf is the PhpStorm keymap.
 The latest version can always be found on the [PhpStorm website](http://bit.ly/phpstorm-shortcuts).

 ## Open Source and Contribution
 The workshop is Open Source, licensed under the Apache 2 license.
 If you would like to contribute to the workshop materials, please feel free to fork the repo and send us a pull request.
 Or if you have a comment, question, or suggestion for improvements, please [raise an issue](https://github.com/JetBrains/phpstorm-workshop/issues).